ErrAza/COS3721-FI-Concession/README.md

 2. SynchroProg.
 3. Common Interface program which controls the launch of 1 and 2.
 4. Copy of Assignment Paperwork Completed.
+5. Copy of Answer Book containing the written/typed portion of the assignment.
+6. Installation/Setup file with which the programs can be installed from.

+Run Setup.exe, follow the prompts, on completion, the programs will be installed and a shortcut placed on the desktop.